Paweł Rowiński: Selected media appearances

+He has participated in radio programmes and television programmes devoted to hydrology, water management, climate change, and science policy.

+Major awards and distinctions

-Received awards from the Polish Prime Minister for both his doctoral (PhD) and postdoctoral (DSc) dissertation, held scholarships from the Foundation for Polish Science and the Stefan Batory Foundation.
-In 2015, he received the Bene Merito badge from the Polish Minister of Foreign Affairs in recognition of his merits in promoting and strengthening Poland's position in the international arena.
-In 2016, he received the Central European University's Alumni Impact Award (one of just two such distinguished alumni from Poland), in 2017, the Vietnam Academy Medal, and in 2019, the Medal of the Warsaw Agricultural University (SGGW).
+He received the Prime Minister of Poland's Award for both his doctoral dissertation and habilitation thesis.
+He was a scholarship holder of the Foundation for Polish Science and the Stefan Batory Foundation.
+In 2015, he received the Bene Merito honorary badge from the Minister of Foreign Affairs in recognition of his contributions to promoting and strengthening Poland's position internationally.
+In 2016, he received the Central European University Alumni Impact Award (he was only the second person from Poland to receive this distinction, after the Ombudsman, Prof. Adam Bodnar).
+In 2017, he was awarded the Medal of the Vietnam Academy of Science and Technology, and in 2019 and 2026 he received the Medal of the Warsaw University of Life Sciences (SGGW).

+In 2022, he was elected a full member of the Polish Academy of Sciences.
+In 2023, he was elected President of the European Federation of Academies of Sciences and Humanities (ALLEA) and awarded the Silver Cross of Merit.

-Private life
+Personal life

 He is married to Agata Rowińska, with whom he has a daughter Paulina.